Danny Almonte: Concerns about age

-Almonte's real age
+Age disclosure

 As part of Dominican officials' investigation, Victor Romero, head of the national public records office, interviewed the witnesses whose signatures appeared on the 1989 birth certificate.
 They both denied knowing Danny's parents, let alone signing the certificate.
-On August 31, Romero announced that Danny had in fact been born in 1987.
+On August 31, Romero announced that Danny had been born in 1987.

 As a result, Danny Almonte was retroactively declared ineligible, and the Baby Bombers had to forfeit all their wins in tournament play.
 All of their records were removed from the books, and the team was required to demonstrate compliance with all regulations before entering the 2002 tournament.
 Felipe was banned from Little League competition for life.
 Paulino was also banned, since Little League rules make the league president responsible for player eligibility.
 Dominican prosecutors filed criminal charges against Felipe for falsifying a birth certificate.
 Danny, who did not speak English at the time, apparently knew nothing about the falsified documents and was cleared of wrongdoing.
 Little League president Stephen Keener said that Danny and his teammates had been "used ... in a most contemptible and despicable way" and that "millions of Little Leaguers around the world were deceived."
 ESPN's Jim Caple called Felipe "the worst stereotype of the Little League parent sprung to life."
 Danny's godmother later begged forgiveness, saying that "we had to commit this little fraud" to give Danny a chance to compete in a tournament as significant as the Little League World Series.

 About the same time, New York City child welfare officials discovered that Danny had not been enrolled in school for the 2000–01 year—which would be a violation of state law, and grounds for placing him in foster care.
 Danny's registration listed him as attending Public School 70 in the Bronx.
 However, Dominican school officials said they had records that Danny had actually attended school in the Dominican Republic until June 15.
 This would have made him ineligible for the Little League World Series even if he had actually been 12 years old.
 Little League rules require a player to have appeared in at least half of his team's games by June 15 in order to be eligible for the all-star team that competes in the tournament.
 Danny then enrolled at Public School 52 in the Bronx in September.